 - Allicin is found in onions and garlic.
 Allicin blocks or eliminates certain toxins from bacteria and viruses.

 Garlic is on the AICR’s list of Foods that Fight Cancer.
 Check out their information here.
-There is probable evidence that it decreases risk for colon cancer.

 - Flavonoids are found in onions and beans.